 3 The Debian Base System

-Insert your Debian 9 (Stretch) network installation CD into your system and boot from it.
-When you use a virtualization software like VMware or Virtualbox, then select the Debian 9 minimal iso file as source file for the DVD drive of the VM, you don't have to burn it to a CD or DVD for that first.
+Insert your Debian 11 (Bullseye) network installation CD into your system (or a USB drive where you installed the iso file) and boot from it.
+When you use virtualization software like VMware or Virtualbox, then select the Debian 11 minimal iso file as the source file for the DVD drive of the VM.
+You don't have to burn it to a CD or DVD for that first.

 Select Install (this will start the text installer - if you prefer a graphical installer, select Graphical install):